- 1 The Definitive Buying Guide

 Adjusting a desk chair to match your height is extremely important.
 An ergonomic desk chair helps you maintain an appropriate balance while keeping your posture straight and eliminating fatigue on your lower back and legs.

-To adjust a seat height properly, you first you need to stand behind the chair; the seat of the office chair should rest just below your knees.
+To adjust a seat height properly, you first need to stand behind the chair; the seat of the office chair should rest just below your knees.

 Once that is done, sit in the chair and keep your feet flat on the floor.